Mbed-TLS/mbedtls/yotta/data/example-authcrypt/README.md

 4. Check that there are no missing dependencies:

     ```
-    $ yt ls
+    $ yotta ls
     ```

-    If there are, yotta will list them in the terminal.
-Please install them before proceeding.
+    If there are missing dependencies, yotta will list them in the terminal.
+Please install these before proceeding.

 5. Build mbedtls and the examples.
-This will take a long time if it is the first time:
+This may take a long time if this is your first compilation:

     ```
-    $ yt build
+    $ yotta build
     ```

 6. Copy `build/frdm-k64f-gcc/test/mbedtls-test-example-authcrypt.bin` to your mbed board and wait until the LED next to the USB port stops blinking.